groupon/ansible-silo/README.md

 ### Disabling privileged mode

 By default, Silo forwards the Docker socket into the container to be able to run Ansible against other containers.
 This requires the Silo container to run in [privileged mode].
-To disable this you can define the environment variable `ANSIBLE_NO_PRIVILEGED`.
+To disable this you can define the environment variable `SILO_NO_PRIVILEGED`.

 ## Bundle mode